microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

 `Azure - Common`

   This group depends on all the above mentioned variable groups.
-It also holds the majority of variables needed to deploy a maven service.
+It also holds the majority of variables needed to deploy a **Maven Service**.

   | name | value | description | sensitive? | source |
   | ---  | ---   | ---         | ---        | ---    |